SkylineCommunications/dataminer-docs/connector-help/connector_help/Vertex_TLR-1S.md

 # Vertex TRL-S1

-The Vertex TRL-S1 driver will display information concerning the Vertex TRL-S1 device.
+The Vertex TRL-S1 connector will display information concerning the Vertex TRL-S1 device.

 ## About